DataSQRL/datasqrl.github.io/docs/reference/sqrl/relationship.md

 This statement defines a relationship column `purchases` on the `Users` table that relates each user record to rows in the `Orders` table where the `customerid` is equal to the user `id`.
 In other words, `purchases` relates users to their orders.

 A relationship is defined via a `JOIN` expression in standard SQL syntax.
-Relationships are defined as [localized queries]{table#localized} which means the `JOIN` expression on the right-hand side of the statement is interpreted for each row of the table on which the relationship is defined and the at-sign `@` is used to refer to each row.
+Relationships are defined as [localized queries](table#localized) which means the `JOIN` expression on the right-hand side of the statement is interpreted for each row of the table on which the relationship is defined and the at-sign `@` is used to refer to each row.

 Relationship columns are a convenient way to make relationships in the data explicit, simplify joins, and allow consumers of the data API to navigate through the data.